getodk/xforms-spec/_sections/20-instance.md

 ### Primary Instance

 Nodes inside a primary instance can contain attributes.
 The client application normally retains the attribute when a record is submitted.
-There are 2 pre-defined attributes:
+There are 3 pre-defined instance attributes:

 * `id` on the childnode of the primary instance: This is the unique ID at which the form is identified the server that publishes the Form and receives data submissions.
 For more information see [this Form List Specification](https://bitbucket.org/javarosa/javarosa/wiki/FormListAPI).
 * `version` on the childnode of the primary instance can contain any string value.